 Rome City Pass

 If you know that you are going to be hitting several different attractions during your 3 days in Rome, you should take a look at the Rome City Pass.
-Choose the 3 day pass since it will also cover you to get into the Vatican.
+Choose the 3-day Rome pass since it will also cover you to get into the Vatican.

 The pass is flexible.